Terminal49/t49-api-documentation/docs/Introduction.md

 Once the shipment is setup Terminal 49 periodically checks with the carrier and the destination terminal.
 If any of the details of your shipment or containers change (for example - if the ETA changes) we will post the shipment to the the webhook you provide so you are always kept up-to-date.

-## Supported Carriers
+## Supported Shipping Lines and Terminals
-Presently, the Terminal 49 api supports shipments with the following carriers:
+Presently, the Terminal49 API supports shipments and container tracking across the following carriers:
 - American President Lines  (APL) \[APLU]
 - Australia National Line (ANL) \[ANNU]
 - China Ocean Shipping Company (COSCO) \[COSU]